DFE-Digital/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

 ### For local authorities and trusts

-You can check the status of each router and if needed raise an issue via the [Support Portal](https://computacenterprod.service-now.com/dfe).
-Login details will have been provided when you placed your order, but if you’re unable to access, please email [COVID.TECHNOLOGY@education.gov.uk](covid.technology@education.gov.uk).
+You can check the status of each router and if needed, raise an issue via the [Support Portal](https://computacenterprod.service-now.com/dfe).
+Login details will have been provided when you placed your order, but if you’re unable to access, [please contact us](/get-support).

 ### For schools and colleges

 You will need to ask your trust or local authority to access the Support Portal on your behalf to check the status of a router or raise an issue.
-Email [COVID.TECHNOLOGY@education.gov.uk](covid.technology@education.gov.uk) if you’re unsure who to contact.
+[Contact us](/get-support) if you’re unsure who to contact.

 ## Staying safe online